Anthony Darrouzet-Nardi

 Associate Professor, University of Texas at El Paso (UTEP)

-Anthony Darrouzet-Nardi is an ecosystem ecologist and biogeochemist whose research focuses on belowground processes in drylands--biocrusts, soil C and N cycling, and plant-soil interactions--using field experiments, sensors, stable-isotopes, and many other methods.
-He is now an associate professor at UTEP, where he mentors students in ecological research and teaches a variety of classes ranging from introductory biology to a scientific visualization class for graduate studednts.
+Anthony Darrouzet-Nardi is an ecosystem ecologist and biogeochemist whose research focuses on belowground processes in drylands—biocrusts, soil C and N cycling, and plant-soil interactions—using field experiments, sensors, stable isotopes, and many other methods.
+He is currently an associate professor at UTEP, where he mentors students in ecological research and teaches a variety of classes ranging from introductory biology to a scientific visualization class for graduate studednts.
 His group works on interdisciplinary topics such as the study of dryland critical zones to link mechanism to ecosystem function and change.
+His CV is here.
+To learn more about his interests, check out this Science Moab podcast episode.

 Kalpana Kukreja